GQW19/lev_doc/tutorial/README.md

 ![image_4.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/27ced2ad-f6e9-4f02-8a69-5c502e543133.JPEG)

-- Basic Information:
+- Introduction/Basic Information:
-  It briefly describes the function, version, and usage of the tool.
-For example, to run the tool in Quick Mode, you only need to enter the url parameter, which is a string.
+  This briefly describes the function, version, and usage of the tool.
+For example, it shows that, to run the tool in Quick Mode, you only need to enter the url parameter, which is a string.

-- Source Code File:
+- Source:
-  Here you can directly view the invocation source code of the tool for learning and research purposes.
+  Here you can view the invocation source code of the tool to learn more about it.

-- Communication Panel:
+- Comment:
-  This is the part where you can share your tips and thoughts on using the tool.
+  Here you can share your tips or thoughts on using the tool.

-- Running Log:
+- History:
-  You can view the invocation log of the tool.
+  Here you can view the invocation log of the tool.

 ---

 You can create a task after you find the tool you want to run!
+There are two methods to create a new Task:

 #### 2.2.1 Method 1: Create a new task on the tool page

-Click directly `New Task` on the upper right of the tool page to quickly enter the invocation interface of the tool.
+Click `New Task` on the upper right of the tool page to enter the invocation interface of the tool.

 ![header_nmap.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/16eb4d67-9c99-41ee-9bca-0f1e4b6e0d8f.JPEG)